 Alaska Quaternary Center

-The Alaska Quaternary Center, established in 1982, is a focal point for interdisciplinary Quaternary studies and research at UAF.
+The Alaska Quaternary Center (AQC), established in 1982, is a focal point for interdisciplinary Quaternary studies and research at UAF.
 The Quaternary Period spans the past two million years, a time of glacial-interglacial climate oscillations, floral and fauna migrations, mammalian extinctions and human evolution.
 Quaternary studies thus encompass scientific investigations of geologic, climatic, biologic and human systems of the past and present.
 The AQC comprises researchers in the anthropology, biology and wildlife, and geology and geophysics departments, the Institute of Agriculture, Natural Resources and Extension, the Institute of Marine Science, the Institute of Arctic Biology and the Geophysical Institute.